yev111/ADA_chiefs_project/README.md

 <br />

 # Research questions
-Are there any geographical correlated or overall trends in the number of people living per houshold (p/HH)?
+Is there a correlation between the foreign population in Switzerland and the number of people living per household (p/HH)?

-Furthermore, the influence of the following factors on p/hh are tested:
+There can be various factors that might affect the outcome and hence need to be taken into account when doing the research:
 <br />
 <br />
     - housing price